How Switch is Empowering its Users to Gain Financial Security Through Blockchain Technology

-JACKSON, Wyo., March 8, 2022 /PRNewswire/ -- Switch is merging the worlds of banking and blockchain by creating a community that enables members to store, send, switch, and spend their digital rewards.
+JACKSON, Wyo., March 8, 2022 /PR Newswire/-- Switch is merging the worlds of banking and blockchain by creating a community that enables members to store, send, switch, and spend their digital rewards.
 Switch recognizes that wealth is not simply how much you have but is the ability to do more with what you already have.
-Launched as a partnership between banking executives and blockchain technologists in 2020, Switch seeks to transform the banking industry.
+Launched as a partnership between banking executives and blockchain technologists in 2020, Switch seeks to give more options to everyone that wants to achieve their financial goals.

 Through Proof of Action technology, Switch cardholders are rewarded by simply swiping their cards.
 These rewards come in the form of SWITCH, which is the native currency to the Switch blockchain.
 With various card options, the amount of rewards is determined by usage and the card option.

-Switch CEO, President Brad Willden, former SVP of Zions Bank, states; "The Switch Blockchain will create limitless options to take ownership of your personal wealth."
+Switch COO, Brad Willden, former SVP of Zions Bank, states; "The Switch Blockchain will create limitless options to take ownership of your personal wealth."
 Switch gives anyone the ability to spend their digital assets and have more options on how to achieve financial independence.

 *See terms and conditions for regions where Switch is available.